jzlung/boardgames/README.md

 - [X] how to get blog into site; research other niche sites; medium embed (can't), others? jekyll?
 - [X] site name -> **bigboardofgames.com**
 - [X] set up hosting -- digitalocean credits, calvin aws?

+User Flows
+1. Fang
+	- rating/rank + year, then genre, then playing time + # players + images, then description, the at the bottom is comments, then price
+	- cares more about not buying duplicate games